 - Hide answers until after the due date has passed (Canvas Guide)

-- Use the Respondus Lockdown Browser or Honorlock proctoring tools for bigger tests
+- Use the Respondus Lockdown Browser or Honorlock proctoring tools (more information here)

 - Determine what level of proctoring & restrictions are appropriate for an assignment